CyCraft/blitzar/packages/docs/README.md

 # Blitzar docs (docs)

-A Vue component collection for blitzing fast prototyping ⚡
+Generate Vue Forms and Data-tables fast with a simple JSON-like syntax ⚡

 ## Install the dependencies
 ```bash